Skip to content

 If you’ve been comparing mortgage rates lately in an effort to save some money on your home loan, you may have noticed that refinance rates are higher than purchase loan rates.

-In fact, today Quicken Loans is #1, followed by United Wholesale Mortgage in the #2 spot, then a mix of these big banks and nonbanks, including loanDepot, Caliber Home Loans, and others.
+In fact, today United Wholesale Mortgage in the #1 spot, followed by Rocket Mortgage, then a mix of these big banks and nonbanks, including CrossCountry Mortgage, Fairway Independent Mortgage, and others.

 So why is that some of the big guys list “purchase rates” and “refinance rates” separately, with different pricing, points, and APRs?

-Well, for starters a home purchase is not the same as a mortgage refinance, though both processes are very similar, and the underlying loans themselves aren’t much different.
+Well, for starters a home purchase is not the same as a mortgage refinance, despite both processes being very similar, and the underlying loans themselves not much different.

 Ultimately, a home purchase loan is for someone who has yet to buy a property, whereas a mortgage refinance is for an existing homeowner who wants to redo their home loan.